RAMSEY COUNTY

 According to the 1917 NP Valuation Records, there was a joint station (50/50 NP and Soo) here built in 1887 that was two stories on one end and one story on the other.
 The two-story section measured 20'x42' and the one-story section mesured 20'x40'.
 The NP also had a 16'x75' shelter shed and platform along its tracks.

-Cuenca This station was built in 1888.
+This station was built in 1888.
+At some point the name was changed from "Harvey" to Cuenca" to "Vadnais Park."
 The RR brought it to Cardigan Junction as a Section House in 1917.
 Later, it was sold to a private party and moved east to Rustic Road where it was used as a house.
 It burned down in 2008.

 Desnoyer Park See listing above for Baker Park for details.